haolun-wu/Eg_professional_website/content/authors/admin/_index.md

     url: https://mila.quebec/en/person/haolun-wu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Information Retrieval, RecSys, FATE, Continual Learning etc. I am commited to using AI techniques for benefiting data-driven decision-making in human lives.
+bio: My research interests include IR, RecSys, FATE, Continual Learning etc. I am commited to using AI techniques for benefiting data-driven decision-making in human lives.

 # Interests to show in About widget
 interests: